First Ask Yourself This Question: Am I Funny?

 So what works?
 First, don’t imagine your audience members in their underwear.
 That’s just weird.

 Second, you have to decide whether you’re going to try to be funny.
 There is an intense debate over whether it is good practice to start a speech or presentation with a joke or a funny story.
 I will now settle this debate once and for all.
-To decide whether to lead with a joke, ask yourself this: Am I funny?
+To decide whether to lead with a joke, ask yourself: Am I funny?

 If the answer is yes, then have at it, lead with a joke.
 There is probably no better way to break the ice, get your audience’s attention, and get them on your side right off the bat.
 If that works, keep the jokes coming (at least until you get to a serious point).